Materials-Consortia/schemas/defs/v1.2/entrytypes/optimade/structures.md

                         }
                     },
                     "mass": {
-                        "title": "Masses of the entities composing the species", "x-optimade-type": "list",
+                        "title": "masses of the entities composing the species", "x-optimade-type": "list",
                         "x-optimade-dimensions": {
                             "names": [